USCbiostats/PM516/docs/syllabus-b.md

 Schedule and complete a meeting with your collaborator (and instructor, if possible). <br>
 Send a follow-up e-mail to the collaborator (cc: instructor) that discusses:

-* A brief summary of the research uestion
+* A brief summary of the research question
 * The scope of work you will perform
 * Estimated timelines for your work